pg-support/supt-km/docs/4. Processes/b. Shipping & Delivery/Order Cancellation Process - Check Basecamp for updates.md

 If the order is in 'awaiting fulfillment' or 'shipped' status, it cannot be cancelled and we'll need to ask the customer to refuse the shipment.

-If the customer refuse the shipment and the package is confirmed on its way to our service center (return to sender), proceed with [[Refund Process]].
+If the customer refuse the shipment and the package is confirmed on its way to our service center (return to sender), proceed with [[Refund Process - Check Basecamp for updates]].

 If unsuccessful, instruct the customer to follow the [[SR - Personal Reason (US) - Check Basecamp for updates]] or [[SR - Personal Reason (Non-US)]]